Naruno/Naruno/docs/concepts/apps.md

 Embedded apps organized by our Apps engine.
 Apps engine is give basic and fast integration infrastructure for decentralized apps.

-When a transaction is approved by the network, if this transaction's recipient is the user of Decentra Network installation the engine is start.
+When a transaction is approved by the network, if this transaction's recipient is the user of Naruno installation the engine is start.

 If the engine finds an app send the transaction to the app.
 The app can process the transaction for its own purpose.
 For example, the app can send a notification to the user.